List of Dystopian Literature - Dystopian Novels

 responsibility, duty and human and animal rights.

 (1988) is an alternate history novel trilogy by S. M. Stirling.
 They depict the history of the dystopian future filled with war.
-Main conflict revolves
+The main conflict revolves

 around Domination of the Draka's intention to conquer entire world (a society that rose in Africa after the loss of Loyalists in the American